 How onboarding exposes the cracks

 The first signs of misalignment between HR and Finance often show up as early as the onboarding process.
 HR races to fill roles, and Finance is left guessing when and how those roles will affect the bottom line.
-When onboarding happens across scattered systems, it’s easy for key details to get lost in a tangle of disconnected processes.
+When onboarding isn’t connected to financial planning, both teams lose visibility.

 The manual middle in action